jacobby1/jacobby1.github.io/README.md

             var gameCanvas = document.getElementById("gameCanvas");
             var container = document.getElementById("container");

-            // Hide the game frame and show the canvas gameCanvas.style.display = "block";
+            // Hide the container and show the canvas container.style.display = "none";
-            container.style.display = "none";
+            gameCanvas.style.display = "block";

             // Start the fishing game
             if (gameName === "Generic Fishing Game") {
-                startGenericFishingGame();
+                startGenericFishingGame(gameCanvas);
             }
         }

-        function startGenericFishingGame() {
+        function startGenericFishingGame(canvas) {
             // Add your implementation for the generic fishing game here
-            // Use JavaScript to create the game logic, graphics, and interaction }
+            // Use JavaScript to create the game logic, graphics, and interaction on the canvas }
     </script>
 </body>